 Must register in person and pay at time of registration

-*Courses will be delivered through the OdysseyWare online curriculum with a certified teacher present in the lab.
+*Courses will be delivered through the Canvas using the Florida Virtual Schools Curriculum with a certified teacher present in each lab.

-Note: Students may start an additional course for credit recovery if the first O.W. course is completed prior to June 25.
+Note: Students may start an additional course for credit recovery if the first course is completed prior to June 24.
 Additional charges will apply.
 Courses may not be carried over beyond summer school.
 Incomplete courses will earn failing grades.

 Qué: Escuela de verano para la recuperación de créditos

 Cerrado: del 1 al 5 de julio para vacaciones

 Sesión de la mañana: 8 - 11:30 a.m.

 Examen EOCT’s: 11 - 17 de julio, retomar 18 de julio